aflin/rampart_docs/source/rampart-auth.rst

 - A pluggable architecture for custom auth modules
 - A CLI administration tool
 - An administrative web interface
+- OAuth plugin architecture with included Google and Facebook plugins
+- Display cookie for showing user info on static pages
-- Hooks for future OAuth, 2FA, and email-based password reset flows
+- Email-based password reset and verification flows

 How does it work?
 ~~~~~~~~~~~~~~~~~